A judge also sentences George Huguely to three years' probation

 Huguely has never denied he was in Love’s apartment nor that they had a fight.

-Prosecutors claimed Huguely followed through with a threat to kill Love after accusing her of having a liaison with a lacrosse player from a competing university.
+Prosecutors claimed Huguely followed through with a threat to kill Love after accusing her of allegedly having a liaison with a lacrosse player from a competing university.

 “I should have killed you,” he wrote in an e-mail to Love, which was read during the trial.

-The defense argued that Huguely contributed to her death but had no intention of killing her.
+But the defense argued that Huguely contributed to her death but had no intention of killing her.

-Police were initially called to Love's Charlottesville apartment by a roommate who reported a possible alcohol overdose, authorities said at the time.
+Police were initially called to Love’s off-campus Charlottesville apartment by a roommate who reported a possible alcohol overdose, authorities said at the time.

 A medical examiner found Love died of blunt force trauma to the head.